AreaLayer/javascript-dlc/docs/legal.md

 ## 5. DISCLAIMER OF WARRANTIES

-Crypto Garage may suspend or terminate Your access to or use of any Services at any time.
+Area Layer may suspend or terminate Your access to or use of any Services at any time.
 Your access or use of the Services will automatically terminate upon the release of a generally available version of the applicable or upon notice of termination by Crypto Garage.
 After the suspension or termination of Your access or use of the Services for any reason, (a) You will not have any further right to access or use the Services, and (b) Your Contents used in the Services may be deleted or become inaccessible.

-Crypto Garage is not a regulated or a licensed financial institution, and is not required to hold any payment processing, custodial, advisory, or other digital asset related license, registration, permit, or authorization.
+Area Layer is not a regulated or a licensed financial institution, and is not required to hold any payment processing, custodial, advisory, or other digital asset related license, registration, permit, or authorization.
 You acknowledge that using digital assets and blockchain-based solutions, networks and protocols may involve serious risks.
 Further, the Pricer is a tool to help You calculate the option premiums and generate the outputs needed for uploading financial contract related data to the Services.
 However, the Services, including but not limited to the Pricer, do not and are not intended to constitute investment/tax advice or an offer or solicitation for the purchase or sale of any financial instrument or as an official confirmation of any transaction.
 We strongly recommend that You take financial and professional advice before making any financial decisions.

 ## 6. LIMITATION OF LIABILITY